 Step 8: Bake at 350 degrees for 35 minutes or until toothpick inserted in the center comes out clean.
 Let cake cool on a cooling rack.

-Step 9: Meanwhile, prepare the frosting by combining butter, sugar, heavy cream, milk and orange extract in a pot.
+Step 9: When the cake has cooled, prepare the frosting by combining butter, sugar, heavy cream, milk and orange extract in a pot.

 Step 10: Bring to a boil then reduce heat to low and add mini marshmallows and remaining chocolate.

 Step 11: Stir until smooth then pour immediately over the room temperature cake.

 Pro Tip: Add orange zest or a fresh orange peel to the top of the cake for a beautiful garnish!

 Oranges are said to represent a gift of gold from Saint Nicholas which is why they’re so popular around Christmas!
 It’s common for people to receive chocolate oranges in their Christmas stocking.
 I also love the book Christmas oranges.

 You can store this delicious cake in an airtight container or in plastic wrap at room temperature for 4-6 days.
 You can also freeze this cake for up to 3 months if you’re looking to preserve it for longer.